-Effective as of midnight, December 31, 2014, the A. O. Smith Retirement Security Plan - Lochinvar and the A. O. Smith Retirement and Savings Plan for APCOM Employees were merged with and into the A. O. Smith.
+Effective as of midnight, December 31, 2014, the A. O. Smith Retirement Security Plan - Lochinvar and the A. O. Smith Retirement and Savings Plan for APCOM Employees were merged with and into the A. O. Smith Retirement Security Plan (Plan) to form a single plan within the meaning of Internal Revenue Code Section 414(I).